guettli/golang-and-vscode/README.md

 ctrl-r --> "Terminal: Run Recent Command".
 This is the same keybinding like searching backwards in the shell history :-)
 Example: run `make test`.

+## GitLens

+Disable `gitlens.currentLine.enabled`.
+Especially the popup on hover makes too much noise.

-# Support for Yaml: autoocomplete
+# Support for Yaml: autocomplete

 I am editing a file called golangci.yaml.